mozhdehNouri/androidStudies/kotlin/coroutine/Coroutine.md

 - `withContext` is a suspend function through which we can do a task by providing the `Dispatchers` on which we want the task to be done. `withContext` does not create a new coroutine, it only shifts the context of the existing coroutine and it's a suspend function whereas `launch` and `async` create a new coroutine and they are not suspend functions.

 ### runBlocking :

 it's a coroutine builder like coroutine scope.

 runBlocking is a coroutine function.
-By not providing any context, it will get run on the main thread.Runs a new coroutine and blocks the current thread interruptible until its completion.
+By not providing any context, it will get run on the main thread.
+Runs a new coroutine and blocks the current thread interruptible until its completion.
 This function should not be used from a coroutine.
 It is designed to bridge regular blocking code to libraries that are written in suspending style, to be used in main functions and in tests.

 ```kt
 fun main() = runBlocking {